fadhilmuhaimin/pos_universal_printer/packages/pos_universal_printer/README.md

 # pos_universal_printer

-**The modern alternative to blue_thermal_printer** - A powerful Flutter plugin for printing POS receipts and labels on thermal printers.
-Drop-in replacement for blue_thermal_printer with enhanced features, better reliability, and cross-platform support.
+The modern alternative to blue_thermal_printer.
+A Flutter plugin for POS thermal printing with better reliability, cross‑platform support, and a straightforward migration path.

-**Perfect migration path from blue_thermal_printer** with compatibility API included.
-Supports ESC/POS (receipts), TSPL and CPCL (labels).
-Desi---
-## 🔄 Blue Thermal Printer Migration Guide
+## Blue Thermal Printer Migration Guide

 ### Why Switch from blue_thermal_printer?